akien-mga/freetumble/README.md

 ## License

-FreeTumble's source code is licensed under the GNU General Public License, version 3 or (at your option) any later version (GPLv3+).
+FreeTumble's source code and graphics are licensed under the GNU General Public License, version 3 or (at your option) any later version (GPLv3+).

-FreeTumble's art is licensed under GPLv3+.

 The FreeSansBold.ttf font from the GNU FreeFont project is distributed under the GPLv3+.